Rolex Model Ref. 2732 9ct 1937

 Finding good examples of any pre-WW2 Rolex has become increasingly hard over the past 10 years, however finding an example of this design is very difficult.
 Most are in the hands of collectors and seldom come to the market.

-Here we have a beautiful Rolex Model Reference 2732 in fully restored condition.
-Not only is this watch in incredible condition, it also carries the very high grade 10½, 15 Jewel Hand-Wound movement which is running perfectly.
-This watch is perfectly proportioned with the wonderful Breguet numerals and subsidiary seconds dial.
+Here we have a beautiful Rolex model reference 2732 in fully restored condition.
+Not only is this watch in incredible condition, it also carries the very high grade 10½, 15 Jewel hand-wound movement which is running perfectly.
+This watch is perfectly proportioned with wonderful Breguet numerals and a subsidiary seconds dial.

-Many rectangular watches of this period carried dials with ‘art-deco’ influences and this can be seen, in the design of the numerals.
-The wonderful yellow gold Breguet Standard Arabic numerals look perfectly in place against the slightly off-white dial and are swept by blued steel Lance hands.
+Many rectangular watches of this period carried dials with ‘art-deco’ influences and this can be seen here in the design of the numerals.
+The wonderful yellow gold Breguet standard Arabic numerals look perfectly in place against the slightly off-white dial and are swept by blued steel ‘lance’ hands.
 Square and rectangular watch dials present certain challenges to dial designers, but here the approach is very simple.

-This dial carries an outer yellow gold rail track for the seconds and a perfectly proportioned subsidiary seconds dial that replaces ‘6’, which also contains Breguet style Standard Arabic numerals.
+The dial carries an outer yellow gold rail track for the seconds and a perfectly proportioned subsidiary seconds dial that replaces ‘6’.
+This also contains Breguet style standard Arabic numerals.

-This dial is simply signed with the famous Rolex coronet with ‘Rolex’ underneath at 12 and ‘Swiss Made at the bottom below the subsidiary seconds dial.
+The dial is simply signed with the famous Rolex coronet with ‘Rolex’ underneath at 12 and ‘Swiss Made’ at the very bottom.